raalesir/distributed_trajectories/docs/implementation.rst

 Therefore,  :math:`x_{mean} = 9, \forall x\in[8,10]`, taking care of border cases.

-After tesselating  the surface into :math:`x\times m` rectangulars, and projecting the coordinates into the  center of cell, we calculate the timestamp for that cell as mean of the timestamps, while the object was within the  cell.
+After tesselating  the surface into :math:`n\times m` rectangulars, and projecting the coordinates into the  center of cell, we calculate the timestamp for that cell as mean of the timestamps, while the object was within the  cell.

 .. math::